ECronin1973/Applied_Statistics_MyWork/README.md

 ## Summary of Analysis

-According to the website [STATOLOGY](https://www.statology.org/normality-test-python/) there are four common ways to test for Normality in Python.
+According to the website [STATOLOGY](https://www.statology.org/normality-test-python/), there are four common ways to test for Normality in Python.

-1. (Visual Method) Create a histogram.
+1. (Visual Method) Create a Histogram.

-If the histogram is roughly “bell-shaped”, then the data is assumed to be normally distributed.
-In this case the shape of the histogram is 'bell shaped'.
+If the histogram is roughly "bell-shaped," then the data is assumed to be normally distributed.
+In this case, the histogram is bell-shaped.

 2. (Visual Method) Create a Q-Q plot.

 If the points in the plot roughly fall along a straight diagonal line, then the data is assumed to be normally distributed.
-In this case the points do plot roughly along a straight diagonal line.
+In this case, the points plot roughly along a straight diagonal line.

 3. (Formal Statistical Test) Perform a Shapiro-Wilk Test.

-If the p-value of the test is greater than α = .05, then the data is assumed to be normally distributed.
-P value in this test is (p-value)=0.35617671455482214 so is greater than .05.
+If the test's p-value is greater than α = .05, then the data is assumed to be normally distributed.
+The p-value in this test is (p-value)=0.35617671455482214, so it is greater than .05.

 4. (Formal Statistical Test) Perform a Kolmogorov-Smirnov Test.

-If the p-value of the test is greater than α = .05, then the data is assumed to be normally distributed.  p value in this test is (p-value) 0.7485155595727593 so is greater than 0.05.
+If the test's p-value is greater than α = .05, then the data is assumed to be normally distributed.
+The p-value in this test is (p-value) 0.7485155595727593, so it is greater than 0.05.

 5. Integration Test.

 95% of the area under the normal distribution was within 1.96 standard deviations away from the mean.

-Based on the results of the above tests we can conclude that the sample is likely normally distributed.
+Based on the results of the above tests, the sample is likely normally distributed.

 ## Further Reading Performed

-In order to complete this task I did the following tasks:
+In order to complete this task, I did the following tasks:

-I performed a google search on testing for Normality in Python.
-The website Statology gave me a good approach in addition to the great instruction I received when completing the online ATU lectures.
+I performed a Google search on testing for Normality in Python.
+The website Statology gave me a good approach in conjunction with the great instruction I received when completing the online ATU lectures.

-I identified a useful youtube video titled 'Normality test - Simply explained'.
-This video taught me the following
+I identified a helpful youtube video titled 'Normality test - Simply explained'.
+This video taught me the following.

 a.
-There are two ways to test for normal distribution 1.
+There are two ways to test for normal distribution: 1.
 Analytical and 2.
 Graphically.

 b.
-There are three tests identified for Analytical testing 1.
+Three tests are identified for Analytical testing: 1.
 Shapiro-Wilk Test, 2.
 Kolmogorov-Smirnov Test and 3.
 Anderson-Darling Test.

 c.
-The objective of each of the tests is to determine if the p-value is smaller than 0.05.
-If it is smaller, Normal Distribution is not assumed.
-If greater than 0.05 we assume normal distribution.
+The objective of each test is to determine if the p-value is smaller than 0.05.
+If it is smaller, the Normal Distribution is not assumed.
+If it is greater than 0.05, we assume a normal distribution.

 d.
-The disadvantage of analytical testing is the calculated p-value depends on the sample size (the larger the sample, the smaller the potential p-value).
+The disadvantage of analytical testing is that the calculated p-value depends on the sample size (the more significant the sample, the smaller the potential p-value).

 e.
-With a very large sample, it could be the case that the p-value is smaller than 0.05 and thus reject the null hypotesis, that it is a normal distribution.
+With a very large sample, the p-value could be smaller than 0.05, rejecting the null hypothesis that it is a normal distribution.

 f.
-To get around this problem, graphical tests of normal distribution are being used.
+To get around this problem, graphical normal distribution tests are used.

 g.
-For graphical tests we either look at the histogram or QQ-Plot.
+For graphical tests, we either look at the histogram or QQ-Plot.

 h.
-If using the histogram we plot the normal distribution in the histogram of the data to see whether the curve of the normal distribution roughly corresponds to that of the normal distribution curve.
+If we use the histogram, we plot the normal distribution in the data histogram to see whether the curve of the normal distribution roughly corresponds to that of the normal distribution curve.

 i.
-The QQ-Plot is better as the Theoretical Quantiles the data should have if they are perfectly normally distributed and the quantiles of the measured values are compared.
-If the data is perfectly normally distributed, all points would lie on the line.
-The more the data deviates form the line, the less it is normall distributed.
+The QQ-Plot is helpful for comparing a perfectly normally distributed dataset's theoretical quantiles with the measured values' quantiles.
+If the data is perfectly normally distributed, all points will lie on the line.
+The more the data deviates from the line, the less normally distributed it is.

 j.
-In addition, data that plots the 95% interval, if all your data lies within this interval, it is a very strong indication that  the data is normally distributed.
+In addition, data that plots the 95% interval — if all your data lies within this interval — is a very strong indication that the data is normally distributed.

-The 95% interval was further explored in Wikipedia (97.5th percentile point) where it states in probability and statistics, the 97.5th percentile point of the standard normal distribution is a number commonly used for statistical calculations.
+The 95% interval was further explored in Wikipedia (97.5th percentile point) which states in probability and statistics, the 97.5th percentile point of the standard normal distribution is a number commonly used for statistical calculations.
 The approximate value of this number is 1.96, meaning that 95% of the area under a normal curve lies within approximately 1.96 standard deviations of the mean.

 ## Libraries Used